Mountain Skills Week

 Mountain Training handbook – Volume 1.
 Hillwalking.
 Steve Long.
 Mountain Training.

 Beyond the Edge courses are normally non-residential to allow you to select between a thermarest or 5 star hotel as you require.
 However, on this course self catering accommodation in Snowdonia is included for night 3 and 4.

-There is lots of accommodation in the Hope Valley and we recommend The Sir William which offers BtE clients a discounted rate (code given on booking) and we often start courses from here.
-There are other local pubs, B&B’s and also YHA’s in the villages of Hathersage, Eyam and Castleton.
-Popular campsites include North Lees under Stanage Edge and Pindale Farm
+There is lots of accommodation in the Hope Valley for nights 1 & 2 and we recommend The Sir William which offers BtE clients a discounted rate and most courses start from here.
+Other options are listed on our Accommodation page.

 You require sufficient fitness to spend several days walking in challenging terrain.